 In 2020, Nafisa was shortlisted for the Commonwealth Short Story Prize among over 5,000 applicants.
 During her time at Columbia University, she served as the Co-President of Our Word, a student organization supporting marginalized writers.
 At Columbia, she received the Felipe P. De Alba fellowship awarded by the Chair of the Writing Program.
 She is represented by Naomi Eisenbeiss of InkWell Management.

 Her poem, I Tried To Be A Muslim, has been nominated for Best Young Poets 2024.
 Her poem, Sixteen Salvation, won the Lascaux Prize in Poetry 2024 and awarded $1,000.
 Her short story, The Vegetarian, was a finalist for the Waasnode Prize 2024 awarded by Passages North.
+Nafisa’s essay, Those Who Came Before, was chosen as a Notable Essay of 2024 in the Best American Essays 2025 anthology.

 Writing